North End + South End

 South End pan-Asian restaurant that broadens the first Boston dining set beyond seafood, useful for visitors staying around Back Bay, South End, or downtown.

-- Adds a South End dining lane to the first-wave map.
+- Adds a South End dining lane to the current map.

 - Official hours and location page lists the restaurant at 1145 Washington Street.